Mrs. Schade | Team Advisor

 Mr.Kryl | Build Team Mentor

-Mr. Kryl, formerly a Southold Jr. /Sr. High School faculty member, started his robotics journey in 2001.
+Mr. Kryl, formerly a Southold Jr. /Sr. High School Technology teacher, started his robotics journey in 2001.
 After watching a FIRST robotics video with a student and a parent, he founded our FIRST team, Team RICE 870.
-He spent several years working with Team 870 before continuing his career with the Hurricanes, FIRST Team 3171.
-Last year, Mr.Kryl retired from the Hurricanes team.
-We are so excited that Mr. Kryl is now back working with Team 870 this season!
-This is Mr. Kryl’s 22nd year as a mentor!
+He was the team advisor until his retirement from the school district in 2010.
+He continued his robotics career as the team advisor for the Westhampton Beach Hurricanes, FIRST Team 3171.
+In 2023, Mr.Kryl retired from the Hurricanes and came back to Team 870 as a volunteer mentor.
+This is Mr. Kryl’s 24th year as a mentor!
 The most rewarding part for Mr. Kryl is observing students apply the skills they’ve learned in robotics to solve problems in the real world.
 Mr. Kryl loves witnessing when students have a “spark” and come up with new ideas.
 Mr. Kryl’s favorite hobbies outside of robotics consist of off-shore fishing and camping on the beach.

 Mr.Mills | Build Team Mentor